The finite dual coalgebra as a quantization of the maximal spectrum: Coalgebras as noncommutative discrete spaces

 Recall~\cite[Section~3.4]{radford:hopf} that the \emph{coradical} $\corad Q$ of a coalgebra $Q$ is defined to be the (direct) sum of all simple subcoalgebras, so that it is the largest cosemisimple subcoalgebra of $Q$.
 The span of the $k$-points of $Q$ forms a subcoalgebra of the coradical, so that we have coalgebra embeddings

-(Note that this embedding is in fact the counit of the adjunction of Proposition~\ref{prop:embedding} above.)
 If $k$ is algebraically closed, then the only cosemisimple coalgebras over $k$ are the comatrix coalgebras; in this case we have that $\corad Q$ consists of all qu$d$its in $Q$ while $k \pts(Q)$ is the span of all classical points.
 Thus if we wish to study coalgebras over more general fields, we can view the coradical as the collection of all ``generlized qu$d$its'' inside of a quantum set.
 We will return to this interpretation in Subsection~\ref{sub:coradical} when discussing the coradical of a finite dual coalgebra.